johannww/CoAP-DTLSApp/README.md

 ```

-# Our Server Initialization Updated
+## Our Server Initialization Updated

+As hardcoded certificate do not represent a good practice, we added the certificates filenames as parameters.

 ```Python
   # New parameters: